OpenNTI/nti.dataserver/docs/regression-tests.rst

 Test case data:
 	- check if user is being prompted for old password before changing it.
 	- check if user is allowed to use the same password when changing his password.
-	- check if special characters are allowed.
+	- check if special characters are not allowed.
+	- check if only whitespaces are not allowed.
+	- check if a new password too similar to an old one is prohibited.

 Unit to test: Lists changes
 Test case data: